kumahq/kuma/examples/ecs/README.md

     --template-file kuma-cp-standalone.yaml
 ```

-The `kuma-vpc` stack is the default for the `StackName` parameter.
+The `kuma-vpc` stack is the default for the `VPCStackName` parameter.
 Note that `AllowedCidr` parameter and override it accordingly to enable access to Kuma CP ports accordingly.

 ### Global

+Deplyng a global control plane is simple as it does not have many setting to tune.

 ```bash
 aws cloudformation deploy \